Recommended Puppy Vaccinations Priority

 Leptospirosis

-Bacteria causes leptospirosis.
+Bacteria cause leptospirosis.
 Some dogs may not show symptoms, but most will experience severe diarrhea and vomiting, leading to dehydration.

 Lyme Disease